kamalbowselvam/Spacetimedreamer/content/posts/Lorentz-attractor/index.en.md

 These equations govern  the temporal evolution of three physical quantities, namely $ x $ corresponds to the rate of convection happening between the two plate. $y$ corresponds to the horizontal temperature variation and $ z $ corresponds to the vertical temperature variation. $ \sigma, \rho $ and $ \beta $ are constants of the system.
 The system is highly sensitive to initial conditions ($\sigma , \rho $ and $\beta$) that we choose.
 Starting the simulation with a different values of $ \sigma, \rho $ or $\beta $ that are infinitesimally different from each other could create a completely different output.
 In the following blog, the implementation and simulation of the equation in python is discussed along with visualization.
 Further, the behaviour of the system is analysed for different values of $ \sigma, \rho $ and $ \beta $ in the next blog post.

 ### ODE Solver
 Python scipy library has a powerful ODE solver to simulate these equation.
-Before using the solver, the library has to be imported and the variables has to initialized
+Even though the ODE solvers are quiet good, using a basic numerical itegration like **Runge-Kutta 4** method gives a better understading of simulation ODE's.

 ```python
 import numpy as np